Mike Bibby: College career

-NBA career
+Professional career

 Vancouver Grizzlies (1998–2001)

 In his rookie season, Bibby averaged 13.2 points, 6.5 assists and 2.7 rebounds per game, earning NBA All-Rookie honors during the season which was abbreviated by a labor dispute.
 He improved those numbers in his next two seasons with the team, averaging 14.5 points per game during the 1999–2000 season and 15.9 points per game as well as what would be a career-best 8.4 assists per game during the 2000–01 season, but the Grizzlies continued to struggle.
 On January 16, 2000, and April 2, 2000, Bibby twice tied Vancouver's franchise record for steals in a single game with seven.
 On June 27, 2001, Bibby and Brent Price were traded to the Sacramento Kings for Jason Williams and Nick Anderson.